The Fifth Step

 "The Fifth Step" is a short story by Stephen King, first published in the March 2020 issue of Harper's Magazine.
+It was collected in King's 2024 collection You Like It Darker.

 Plot summary

 Harold Jamieson is a 68-year old widower and retiree living in New York City.
 While reading the New York Times on a bench in Central Park one morning, he is approached by "Jack", an alcoholic salesman who is attempting to complete Alcoholics Anonymous' twelve-step program.
 Jack has reached step five - "admitted to God, to ourselves, and to another human being the exact nature of our wrongs" - and at the behest of his sponsor has approached Jamieson, a stranger, to ask him to listen to his admissions.

 After Jamieson agrees to listen, Jack lists his various wrongdoings, which include fighting with another student in fourth grade for no reason, stealing alcohol from his mother, buying alcohol for a homeless man, cheating at Brown University, smuggling cocaine over the Canadian border, lying to his employer, and lying to his wife.
 Jamieson becomes uneasy after Jack describes having wanted to beat his wife after she argues with him about his drinking.